 - Encourage your child to come up with adjectives describing that person using each letter of their name.
 For example, MOM – Magnificent, Outstanding, Marvelous, etc.

-- Have him use these adjectives to create an acrostic poem, such as the example above.
+- Have him use these adjectives to create an acrostic poem.

 - Ask your child to cut out the acrostic poem and paste it onto a sheet of folded construction paper.
 Write "Happy Valentine's Day" on the outside.